kblin/dl-stats/README.md

 Use the command line options or a TOML file to set the configuration.
 See [`settings.toml`](settings.toml) for an example.

+You can use the dl-stats.service file to run this as a systemd service.
+Fix the paths, of course.

 License
 -------